Open and Save Word Document in Blazor

 </NavLink>

-By executing the program, you will get the Word document as follows.
+Upon executing the program, the Word document will be generated as follows:

 Click here to explore the rich set of Syncfusion® Word library (DocIO) features.

-Step 2: To open and save a Word document in Blazor WASM app, install Syncfusion.DocIO.Net.Core to the Blazor project.
+To open and save a Word document in Blazor WASM Standalone app, install Syncfusion.DocIO.Net.Core into the Blazor project.

 Install Syncfusion.DocIO.Net.Core NuGet Package